5 Ways Women's Bodies Change After 50, And What to Do About It

 "[Women who experience] early menopause—especially due to oophorectomy or removal of the ovaries—are at increased risk of coronary heart disease than compared to age-matched premenopausal women," she added.

-Additionally, Fosnight noted that the best screening tools for women include checking blood pressure and lipids.
+Additionally, Fosnight noted that the best screening tools for women in their 50s include checking blood pressure and lipids.
 Women who smoke, have higher genetic risk factors, do less physical activity or have a history of preeclampsia should be checked more regularly.

 Again, exercise and nutrition will play a big factor in reducing the risks of heart disease and in maintaining a healthy weight and lifestyle.